EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 | **V**       | industry x product | Make matrix                    | Describes how each energy conversion device makes energy |
 | **Y**       | product x industry | Final demand matrix            | Describes how each energy carrier is consumed            |

-Further development followed from selection of the PSUT framework.
+Further development followed from selecting the PSUT framework.
-First, the matrices of the PSUT framework carry the challenge that different countries and years have varying energy carriers (products) and varying energy conversion machines (industries), meaning that PSUT matrices for different countries and years have differing sizes and differing row and column names.
+First, the RUVY matrices carry the challenge that different countries and years have varying energy carriers (products) and varying energy conversion machines (industries), meaning that RUVY matrices have differing row names, differing column names, and differing sizes.
-To get around this challenge, we created the [matsbyname][link-matsbyname] package [@Heun-matsbyname:2023] which enables matrix mathematics that respects row and column names, inserting rows or columns of `0`s when needed.
+To get around this challenge, we created the [matsbyname][link-matsbyname] package [@Heun-matsbyname:2023] which enables matrix mathematics that respects row and column names, inserting **0** vectors when needed.
 Second,
-we knew it would be convenient to perform _matrix_ mathematics as easily as _scalar_ mathematics in `R` data frames using the [tidyverse][link-tidyverse] syntax [@Wickham:2019].
+wanted to be able to perform _matrix_ mathematics as easily as _scalar_ mathematics in `R` data frames using the [tidyverse][link-tidyverse] syntax [@Wickham:2019].
 We developed the [matsindf][link-matsindf] package [@Heun-matsindf:2023]
 to enable this functionality.
-Finally, manipulating row and column names proved to be a challenge, especially for matrices in PSUT data frames, so we developed the [RCLabels][link-rclabels] package [@Heun-RCLabels:2023] to assist.
+Finally, manipulating row and column names proved to be a challenge, especially for RUVY matrices in [matsindf][link-matsindf] data frames, so we developed the [RCLabels][link-rclabels] package [@Heun-RCLabels:2023] to assist.
 The table below summarizes these packages,